Farm and Agricultural Business Tax Guide for Frederick County

 Section 2032A Special Use Valuation

 Qualified farm property may be eligible for Section 2032A special use valuation, which allows the estate to value farmland at its agricultural use value rather than its highest-and-best-use value (which in Frederick County, with development pressure, can be dramatically higher).
-The 2024 maximum reduction is $1,390,000.
+The maximum reduction is indexed annually — $1,420,000 for 2025.

 This election requires careful planning — the farm must be actively operated by a family member for 10 years after the decedent's death, or a recapture tax applies.
 Our estate and trust tax team has specific experience with 2032A elections for Maryland farm families.